 🇰🇪 Kenya

-Mobile banking (M-PESA)
+Mobile Banking (M-PESA)

-SMS required for secure financial transactions
+SMS required for financial sovereignty and OTP security

 🇲🇦 Morocco

-Partial RCS
+Partial Android RCS

-Strategic SMS/RCS Scorecard
+Strategic SMS vs RCS Scorecard

 Country